Build a birdhouse, it’s easy

 0

-More than thirty kinds of birds use birdhouses—and at least some of them visit your yard.
+About thirty bird species use birdhouses, and at least some visit your yard.
 Birdhouses are fun.
 They allow you to watch the activity of bird parents as they build their nests and feed their young.
-And, they’re beneficial, too, because natural nesting places, especially in cities, are in short supply.
-A birdhouse placed in a well-chosen spot is sure to be used and building one is easy.
+And they’re beneficial, too, because natural nesting places, especially in cities, are in short supply.
+A birdhouse placed in a well-chosen spot is sure to be used, and building one is easy.
 If you’re a parent, it’s a fun project to do with your kids.

-Birdhouses appeal to birds that nest in tree cavities instead of open nests.
-From their point of view, the entrance hole represents a hollow tree limb or trunk and promises protection from the elements and some safety from predators.
+Birdhouses appeal to birds that nest in cavities instead of open nests.
+From their point of view, the entrance hole of a birdhouse represents a hollow tree limb or trunk and promises protection from the elements and some safety from predators.
+Thousands of beautiful, intricately designed birdhouses are on the market, but they’re expensive and unnecessary because birds just want shelter and safety.

 Keep it simple